 4. Namib Naukluft Park, Namibia

 Namib Naukluft Park is a national park of Namibia encompassing part of the Namib Desert (considered the world’s oldest desert) and the Naukluft mountain range.
-It covers an area of 49,768 km (19,216 sq mi), and is the largest game park in Africa and the fourth largest in the world.
-The area of the park which is the most well–known is Sossusvlei, and it is also the main visitor attraction in Namibia.
+It covers an area of 49,768 km (19,216 sq mi).
+It is the largest game park in Africa and the fourth largest in the world.
+The area of the park which is best-known as Sossusvlei and also the main visitor attraction in Namibia.